Gruntfuggly/discord-chat/README.md

 | discord-chat.showInExplorer | true | Set this to false if you would rather only see the channel list in a dedicated view in the activity bar |

 ## Known Issues

+This extension only provides features that I currently use or know about.
+If you feel there is something broken or missing, please add a bug report or feature request in the GitHub repository, [here](https://github.com/Gruntfuggly/discord-chat).

 ### Credits